 So excited to be going on our first Tiger safari!
 We all were.
 We knew that chances were slim since many people after going on numerous Safaris fail to see tigers.
+Of course, there are more things to do than just a safari.
 This Indian National animal has proven to be quite elusive to see, and tourists spend hours on safaris just hoping for a glimpse of this symbol of strength and power.
 But we were still hopeful; hope being the operative word.

 Morning Safari Ranthambore National Park Zone 6

 We got into our GYPSY, ( an upgrade from the canter courtesy Shashank Saraswat of Ranthambhore Routes) and were driven from Vanya Mahal to Ranthambhore National Park – Zone 6 by our driver Mr. Ravinder and our guide Rajesh.